 Comparison

-Compare Google Analytics 4 and Plausible for privacy, simplicity, reporting delay, and publisher analytics needs.
+Compare Google Analytics 4 vs Plausible for privacy, simplicity, reporting delay, publisher analytics, and lightweight GA4 alternatives.

 Google Analytics 4 vs Plausible for operators who care about revenue, workflow, and distribution.